Powell and Mnuchin voice optimism but back more economic aid

 Some Republican lawmakers complained that House Democrats were blocking approval of further relief because of their insistence on achieving a larger package than GOP lawmakers are willing to support.

-“We are in a very different situaiton than we were the last time” when Congress pushed through nearly $3 trillion in support.
+“We are in a very different situation than we were the last time,” when Congress enacted nearly $3 trillion in emergency financial aid, Mnuchin said.
 “At that time, the entire economy was shut down.”